Java moments – QUESTIONS TO ASK.

 I guess there’s nothing more disillusioning than overpromising and not keeping your word.

-So if you have carefully weighed all your options, observed each other and have finally decided to court, then ask, “what are your
+If you have carefully weighed all your options, observed each other and have finally decided to court, then ask, “what are your expectations?”

 Are they considering marriage in the near future?